emcconne/surfagility/README.md

 * The Subtitle = Can be used to add subtitle's to your post.
 * WP User Avatar = This is used for the author's page.
-This theme uses gravtar for small author image but on the author's page if this plugin is available it will use here.
+This theme uses gravtar for small author image but on the author's page if this plugin is available it will post it as the main author image with the gravatar on top.

 This theme also modifies a user's profile to include additional social sites.
 These are used on the author's page.